 While not quite as well-adapted as its Pro-branded siblings, the base iPhone 11 still totes above-average water resistance that works at up to 6.5 feet/2 metres of freshwater for 30 minutes.

 The iPhone 11 didn't need to rewrite the smartphone rule book to be a winner.
-It simply needed to build on the success of the XR and it has done exactly that.
+It simply needed to build on the success of the XR and it did exactly that.

 It features a nice design which comes in various colours.
-Face ID has been improved and the telephoto lens has been swapped for a more useful wide-angle lens.
-The screen still isn't OLED but offers a decent experience anyway and performance is top-notch - even when playing the very demanding games.
+Face ID is improved over the XR and the telephoto lens has been swapped for a more useful wide-angle lens.
+The screen still isn't OLED (check out the iPhone 12 if that's what you're after) but offers a decent experience anyway and performance is still top-notch - even when playing very demanding games.

 All of this for a cheaper price than the iPhone XR, when it first arrived.
-Apple has done it again.
+Apple did it again.

 Read our full Apple iPhone 11 review

 4. Samsung Galaxy S21 - Best for Android

 As mentioned earlier, the rest of the devices in this lineup, including the S21, are listed as being able to withstand the exact standards of IP68-certification - submerged in up to five feet (1.5 metres) of fresh water for up to 30 minutes.